soumyadipdas37/finescoop.github.io/source/_posts/experts_say_uss_coronavirus_positivity_rate_is_high_because_tests_are_too_sensitive.md

 section: content
 image: https://i.dailymail.co.uk/1s/2020/08/30/19/32573206-0-image-a-33_1598813640772.jpg
 title: Experts say US's coronavirus positivity rate is high because tests are 'too sensitive'
-description: Health experts say COVID-19 testing should be more widespread and adjusted to a lower PCR cycle threshold to rule out people with 'relatively insignificant amounts' of the virus.
+description: Up to 90 percent of people tested for COVID-19 in Massachusetts, New York and Nevada in July carried barely any traces of the virus, a new report says.
-date: 2020-08-30-19-44-06
+date: 2020-08-30-20-51-03
 categories: [latest]
 featured: true
 ---